shawnmckinney/apache-fortress-demo/README-RATIONALE.md

 ### Introduction

 This application corresponds with a technical talk that has been given many times.
-It contains a program that demonstrates end-to-end security of a typcial web with:
+It contains a program that demonstrates end-to-end security of a typical java web app:

- - web server (apache tomcat)
+ - apache wicket web applications for business logic
- - ldap server to store security policies
+ - ldap server to store the security policies
  - relational database for the business data.

-Everything needed to run this is either included by this project, or referenced to it.
-The intent is for you to be able to follow these instructions and learn how to do security.
+What is needed to run this demo is either included by this project, or referenced by it.
+The intent is that you can follow these instructions, and learn how to do end-to-end security.

 ### Rationale for the application